Automattic/jetpack/readme.txt

 = Why can't I create a cache file of every page on my site? =

 Like the previous question, there's no point caching pages that won't be visited.
 The large number of cache files will slow down the garbage collection system as it attempts to check each file.
 It also causes problems for hosting companies.
 In the event of a disk failure on your server it may take much longer to check the files.
 Remember how long a scandisk or a fsck took on a large drive?

-= How do I uninstall WP Super Cache? =

-1. Clear the cache in the backend page and then deactivate it on the plugins page.
-2. Remove the Super Cache mod_rewrite rules from your .htaccess file.
-3. Remove the WP_CACHE define from wp-config.php
-4. Remove the files wp-content/advanced-cache.php and wp-content/wp-cache-config.php
-5. Remove the directory wp-content/cache/
-6. Remove the directory wp-super-cache from your plugins directory.

 = Troubleshooting =